TUDelft-CITG/OpenTNSim/book/Anaconda_basics.md

 ### Creating and checking environments

-- To create a new environment named `opentnsimenv`, that uses python version 3.5 specifically (if you leave out `python=3.5` conda installs the same Python version you used when you downloaded and installed Anaconda):
+- To create a new environment named `opentnsimenv`, that uses python version 3.5 specifically (This is just an example, if you leave out `python=3.5` conda installs the same Python version you used when you downloaded and installed Anaconda.
+This is recommended when you've just downloaded Anaconda):

 `conda create --name opentnsimenv python=3.5`